intel/ai-innovation-bridge/innovation-hackathon/natural-language-processing-track/README.md

 Please visit [this link](https://www.intel.com/content/www/us/en/developer/videos/ai-for-social-good-hackathon.html) to find the video series associated to the Hackathon, which includes a step-by-step exlanation through the two notebooks.

 ### Dataset
 The dataset is a humor dataset with 200,000 rows.
 Each row has a statement and an associated label of humorous or not humorous.
-I do not provide the data in this repository.
-The data can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection).
+I do not provide the data in this repository, but can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection).

 ### Notebooks
 I have provided two demo notebooks: